Table of contents

 Strategy tips

-• Remember that the exam will count for 90% of the unit marks, and the Blackboard quizzes will count for 10%.
-So if you have half-marks or more in every quiz (which counts as full marks), then you need 34% in the exam to pass, 45% in the exam for a II.ii, 56% for a II.i, and 67% for a First.
+• Remember that the exam will count for 90% of the marks for the algorithms half of the unit, and the Blackboard quizzes will count for 10%.
+So if you have half-marks or more in every quiz (which counts as full marks), then you need 34% in the exam to pass, 45% in the exam for a II.ii average (assuming the same performance in the data half), 56% for a II.i average, and 67% for a First average.
 Every little helps!

 • Being able to bring notes into the exam is incredibly powerful, and you should prepare them carefully.
 You don’t have anywhere near enough space to just print out the lecture notes and bring them in.
 Instead, you should try to distill the concepts down to the very basics, to the point where you can reconstruct them from just a few reminder notes.
 In doing so, you will not only get an immediate advantage in the exam, you will also have made an excellent start on understanding and revising the material.